 Remember blood pressure and blood vessel stress are related to each other.
 So, one way to help your blood vessels is to try to lower your blood pressure.
 If you can lower your blood pressure, then this reduces the stress on blood vessels.

-Just for reference, here are the usual ranges of blood pressure and what they mean:
+Just for reference, here are ranges of blood pressure and what they mean:

 - Normal: less than 120/80